Definitive Guide to Electric Car Batteries

 - General abuse or neglect

 There is also a time component to battery life — it degrades even if you don’t drive the car long distances.
 Hybrid batteries are designed to perform for at least 10 years.
 To cover any unexpected failure, time-based warranties are now standard in the industry.
-There is a federal mandate for warranties to cover eight years of battery life, so most automakers offer warranties of eight years or more.
+There is a federal mandate for warranties to cover eight years of hybrid car battery life, so most automakers offer warranties of eight years or more.

 If you're faced with replacing a battery on an out-of-warranty car, there's no need to panic.
 The cost of a new battery pack continues to decline.
 Some technicians can even install an approved used battery pack salvaged from a wrecked vehicle, which would greatly reduce the potential repair cost.